global-ls/global-ls.github.io/_pages/conference.md

 The program has been published and is [available here (pdf)](/assets/docs/programme.pdf)

 **Attendance**
 Participation in the conference is free of charge.
-Please register by contacting Lucía Lleandro (lleandro@uoc.edu).
+Please register by contacting Lucía Leandro (lleandro@uoc.edu).
 A link to the virtual room will be sent to you the day before the conference.

 **Summary**